Last Updated on

 Additionally, they can be transferred through headbands, barrettes, hats, headphones, combs, and brushes.
 They can live for an extended period on bedding, upholstered, clothing, or towels.

-Most times, preschool and elementary students are more prone to experiencing head lice because they play closely with others while sharing items that have access to their head.
+Most times, preschool and elementary students are more prone to experiencing head lice because they play closely with others while sharing items that have access to their heads.
 Furthermore, people working in an elementary, preschool, or daycare center share the same risk.

 There are important things to consider before concluding that you have been infected.
 These include: